Our Essential Services

 Things to Know When Renting in Hong Kong

-If something seems dodgy to you and you are not sure if you can trust the owner of a property you are interested in, you can always hire a lawyer to investigate the offer for you.
+- If something seems untrustworthy about a property or landlord, you can always hire a lawyer to investigate the offer for you.
 Expats are often subject to fraud as they are unfamiliar with local customs and the usual procedure for renting in Hong Kong.

 Hong Kong is notorious for its housing prices.
 The lack of available space and the high number of inhabitants make the Hong Kong housing market very competitive and average rent prices very high.